 We had such a wonderful time away at Parkdean's Toder Valley holiday park, and despite the minimal facilities it was the perfect place to take a break... just what we all needed.

-For more posts about top places to visit in the UK, our favourite holiday memories and more visit my Family Travels and Days Out page.
+For more posts about our family adventures, from UK staycations to days out for kids visit my Travel blog.
 If you have any questions about our visit to Parkdean’s Todber Valley holiday park, feel free to ask in the comments section below.